TBrost/Brost-Resume/docs/index.md

 - Worked with a small team to analyze past data and results from previous studies to recreate and improve upon a generalized economic survey and study of Madison county in comparison to Idaho and Eastern Idaho.
 - This was used to help plan and promote specific industries within the area and identify sectors of economic leakages for Madison county Idaho.

-`May 2022 - Aug 2022`
-__Advisors Excel__, Topeka, KS

--Specific work role TBD but the focus will be related to data management and vizualization systems.

 ### Statistics/Data Science/Quantitative Analysis